bnicholson17/ELK-Stack-project/README.md

   -                                    $ ansible-playbook /etc/ansible/install_filebeat.yml
   -                                    $ ansible-playbook /etc/ansible/install_metricbeat.yml

-Head to your browser and type - http://[your.VM.IP]:5601/app/kibana - to check if the playbooks have run succesfully.
-The webpage should appear and you should be able to use filebeat and metricbeat to capture and monitor data from your webservers.
+Head to your browser and type - http://[your.VM.IP]:5601/app/kibana - to check if the playbooks have run successfully The webpage should appear and you should be able to use filebeat and metricbeat to capture and monitor data from your webservers.

 We should now have 3 functioning web servers, placed behind a load balancer, which we are now able to monitor using the beats we have installed.